Stanford President to resign after scientific misconduct investigation

 Although he admits knowing some of the papers had some issues, he mentions, “I agree with the Panel that in some cases those steps were insufficient.”
 As a result, he will retract three of the papers and correct the other two.

-“These findings have also caused me to further reassess the processes and controls I have in place,” Dr. Tessie- Lavigne said in a statement, adding that moving forward, "I will be further tightening controls, including, for example, more systematically matching processed images to original raw data, both in the course of each scientific study and especially when bringing a study to publication.
+“These findings have also caused me to further reassess the processes and controls I have in place,” Dr. Tessier-Lavigne said in a statement, adding that moving forward, "I will be further tightening controls, including, for example, more systematically matching processed images to original raw data, both in the course of each scientific study and especially when bringing a study to publication.
 I will vigorously apply this and other best practices to ensure that these kinds of problems do not recur.”

 Dr. Tessier-Lavigne is expected to step down as President of Stanford University, effective August 31, and will remain at the university as a Biology professor.